CHARD: Clinical Health-Aware Reasoning Across Dimensions for Text Generation Models: Task and Dataset

 \paragraph{Collection Process:} We collect a dataset for our task called{\DatasetName} (where DAT is short for data).
 We collect data across the three{\dimension} for 52 health conditions, listed in Appendix \ref{appendix:list_of_conditions}.
 This is a manually curated list of health conditions which range from common conditions such as migraine and acne to rare conditions such as Lyme disease and Paget–Schroetter.
 The conditions were also selected by volume of online activity (e.g. number of active subreddit users), treatable vs. chronic conditions, and whether a condition can be self-diagnosed or not.
 This allows us to assess{\TaskName} across a variety of conditions.

 For each{\dimension}, we manually collect an exhaustive list of{\dimension}-related attributes (e.g. risk factors) for each condition.
 By \textit{attribute}, we refer to a particular example of that {\dimension} (e.g. "obesity").
-This was accomplished by searching through reliable health resources and websites such as MayoClinic, CDC, WebMD, and Healthline.
+This was accomplished by searching through reliable and reputable medically-reviewed sources such as MayoClinic, CDC, WebMD, and Healthline.

 We collect the final text (with explanations) using Amazon Mechanical Turk (AMT).
-We ask approved AMT workers to write factually accurate, informative, and relatively concise passages given a particular condition and{\dimension} attribute template (per HIT), while encouraging them to consult the aforementioned health resources.
-Three separate annotation studies (one per{\dimension}) with strict quality control were conducted to collect one annotation per example.
+We ask approved AMT workers (with strong qualifications and approval ratings on healthcare-related tasks) to write factually accurate, informative, and relatively concise passages given a particular condition and{\dimension} attribute template (per HIT), while encouraging them to consult the aforementioned health resources.
+Three separate annotation studies (one per{\dimension}) with strict quality control were conducted to collect an annotation per example.\footnote{Explanations for{\TaskName} are typically quite standardized, and additional annotations were repetitive.
+Differences are mainly in language, so we instead opt for paraphrasing data augmentation techniques such as backtranslation (\S\ref{subsec:data_aug}).} Annotations were regularly verified by authors, and a large subset of{\DatasetName} was manually examined for medical accuracy.
 More details are in Appendix \ref{appendix:human_dataset_details}.
 Some examples from{\DatasetName} are in Table \ref{tab:template_examples}.

 \paragraph{Splits and Statistics:} We split{\DatasetName} by{\dimension} into train, val, and test splits of $\approx$ 70\%/15\%/15\%, and combine the individual splits per{\dimension} to form the final splits called{\DatasetName}$_{tr}$,{\DatasetName}$_{val}$, and{\DatasetName}$_{test}$, respectively.
 The individual{\dimension} splits are called{\dimension}$_{tr}$,{\dimension}$_{val}$, and{\dimension}$_{test}$, where{\dimension} is a short-form of the particular dimension: {\rf}, {\treat}, or {\prev}.
 The individual dimension subsets of {\DatasetName} are called {\DatasetName}$_{DIM}$.